albertattard/unique-code-serverless/micronaut-graalvm-java11/README.md

 ## Notes

+1. **Issue with AWS sdk-core**

    The `resource-config.json` as part of the `sdk-core` is badly formatted and causes the native image build to fail.
    I've replaced the one found in the library with an equivalent one and saved it at `src/main/resources/META-INF/native-image/software.amazon.awssdk/sdk-core/resource-config.json`.

+1. **Performance**

+   The performance of the GraalVM as shown in this example is worse than the same code running on the JVM.
+Others have observed similar behaviour ([reference](https://github.com/oracle/graal/issues/979)).
+Further investigation is required.